JingLiu122/ds-algorithm-documentation/data-structure/linked-list/Linked-Lists.md

 # Linked List
 # What is a linked list?

 Linked list is a data structure implemented using a **linked structure** to store data values in a collection of nodes.
-In its most *basic form*, each node contains an element and a reference to the next node in the sequence of the list.
-Then each node of the list is linked to its next neighbor node, from the head to the tail and any number of nodes in between, except the last (tail) node points to null so it can end the list, as shown in Figure 1.
+Usually, each node contains an element and a reference to the next node in an sequential order of the list.
+Then each node of the list is linked to its next neighbor node, from the head to the tail and any number of nodes in between, except the last (tail) node is pointed to null so it can end the list, as shown in Figure 1.

 ## Step 1: Node Implementation